Janiczek/janiczek.github.io/_posts/2025-10-01-elm-queues-shootout.md

 wooed by the absolute differences here - does your webapp really care about 0.2ns vs 3ns?
 Which operations will it do often?
 The `O(1)` vs `O(N)` time complexities will probably be more instructive, though again you have to think about the realistic sizes of your queues.
-Are they ever going to hold more than a few hundred items?
+Are they going to hold more than a few hundred items?

 [The table with the measurements is on